Nmoiroux/AttractiveITN/README.md

 <!-- badges: end -->
 ### Overview
-This repository contains the code and data necessary to reproduce the analyses presented in our study entitled _The modelled potential of attractive insecticide-treated nets (ITNs) to reduce malaria transmission_
+This repository contains the code and data necessary to reproduce the analyses presented in our study entitled _Potential of attractive insecticide-treated nets (ITNs) to reduce malaria transmission: a modeling study_

 ### Repository Structure

 - **R/**: Contains R scripts for data analysis and model simulations.
-    - 'Simulations&Figure.R' helps reproduce all simulations, figures 2 to 5, and supplementary figures.
+    - 'Simulations&Figure.R' helps reproduce simulations made for Figures 2 to 5, as well as for Supplementary figures 1 & 2.
-    - 'Uncertainty&Sensitivity.R' helps reproduce sensitivity analyses and figure 6.
+    - 'Uncertainty&Sensitivity.R' helps reproduce sensitivity analyses and Figure 6.
+    - 'Simulations_vs_NoNets.R' helps reproduce simulation made for Supplementary figure 3.
     - 'Fun_VLAIB_fRTP.R' contains R functions of the model
     - 'Set_parameters.R' contains codes to set parameters values based on literature and field data
     - 'my_ggarrange.R' contains a customized ggpubr::ggarrange function that allow to use the legend of any of the arranged plots as a common legend.